hustodemon/blogiseq/README.md

 ## TODO
 * refactor stuff
-* make the photowall plugin work again?
+* make the photowall plugin work again (use git history to revive that beast)

 ## License